+If the UE is configured with higher layer parameter eMIMO-Type2 for a CSI process, at the CQI, PMI, RI, PTI reporting instances for eMIMO-Type2 of the CSI process, the parameter eMIMO-Type in the rest of this subclause refers to the parameter eMIMO-Type2 for the CSI process.

-If a UE is not configured with higher layer parameter eMIMO-Type, or for a CSI process a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type is set to ‘CLASS A’, or for a CSI process a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type is set to ‘CLASS B’, and one configured CSI-RS resource, in case of collision of a CSI report with PUCCH reporting type 3, 5, 6 of one serving cell with a CSI report with PUCCH reporting type 1, 1a, 2, 2a, 2b, 2c, or 4 of the same serving cell the latter CSI report with PUCCH reporting type (1, 1a, 2, 2a, 2b, 2c, or 4) has lower priority and is dropped.
+If a UE is not configured with higher layer parameter eMIMO-Type, or for a CSI process a UE is configured with higher layer parameter eMIMO-Type and not configured with higher layer parameter eMIMO-Type2 and eMIMO-Type is set to ‘CLASS A’, or for a CSI process a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type is set to ‘CLASS B’, and one configured CSI-RS resource, in case of collision of a CSI report with PUCCH reporting type 3, 5, 6 or 11 of one serving cell with a CSI report with PUCCH reporting type 1, 1a, 2, 2a, 2b, 2c, or 4 of the same serving cell the latter CSI report with PUCCH reporting type (1, 1a, 2, 2a, 2b, 2c, or 4), except a CSI report with PUCCH reporting type 2a for eMIMO-Type of a CSI process of the same serving cell with configured higher layer parameter eMIMO-Type and eMIMO-Type2, and eMIMO-Type is set to ‘CLASS A’, and eMIMO-Type2 is set to ‘CLASS B’ with one CSI-RS resource configured, has lower priority and is dropped.

-For a CSI process, if a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type is set to ‘CLASS B’, and more than one configured CSI-RS resources, in case of collision of a CSI report with PUCCH reporting type 7, 8, 9, or 10 of one serving cell with a CSI report with PUCCH reporting type 1, 1a, 2, 2a, 2b, 2c, 3, 4, 5, 6 of the same serving cell the latter CSI report with PUCCH reporting type (1, 1a, 2, 2a, 2b, 2c, 3, 4, 5, 6 has lower priority and is dropped.
+For a CSI process, if a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type is set to ‘CLASS B’, and more than one configured CSI-RS resources, in case of collision of a CSI report with PUCCH reporting type 7, 8, 9, or 10 of one serving cell with a CSI report with PUCCH reporting type 1, 1a, 2, 2a, 2b, 2c, 3, 4, 5, 6, or 11 of the same serving cell the latter CSI report with PUCCH reporting type (1, 1a, 2, 2a, 2b, 2c, 3, 4, 5, 6, or 11) , except CSI report with PUCCH reporting type 2a or 5 for eMIMO-Type of a CSI process of the same serving cell with configured higher layer parameter eMIMO-Type and eMIMO-Type2, and eMIMO-Type is set to ‘CLASS A’, and eMIMO-Type2 is set to ‘CLASS B’ with one CSI-RS resource configured, has lower priority and is dropped.

+For a CSI process, if a UE is configured with higher layer parameter eMIMO-Type and eMIMO-Type2, and eMIMO-Type is set to ‘CLASS A’, and eMIMO-Type2 is set to ‘CLASS B’ with one CSI-RS resource configured, in case of collision of a CSI report with PUCCH reporting type 2a, or 5 for eMIMO-Type of the CSI process of one serving cell with a CSI report with PUCCH reporting type 1, 1a, 2, 2b, 2c, 3, 4, 6, or 11 or PUCCH reporting type 2a or 5 for eMIMO-Type2 of the same serving cell the latter CSI report with PUCCH reporting type (1, 1a, 2, 2b, 2c, 3, 4, 6, or 11) has lower priority and is dropped.

 For a serving cell and UE configured in transmission mode 10, in case of collision between CSI reports of same serving cell with PUCCH reporting type of the same priority, and the CSI reports corresponding to different CSI processes, the CSI reports corresponding to all CSI processes except the CSI process with the lowest csi-ProcessId-r11 are dropped.